Dan White

 A Google Business Profile for an interiors website is crucial to optimise.
 It gives the first impression of a brand even before someone has visited a website.

 Part of this listing is your star rating, which is based on reviews scored from 1 star to 5 stars and interior designers have an all too common problem.
-Because projects can take months, if not years, to complete, the number of people who are able to leave reviews in any given year is likely to be in the single figures.
+Because projects can take months or years, to complete, the number of people who are able to leave reviews in any given year is likely to be in the single figures.

 In itself, this is not a problem.
-After all, a few 5 stars reviews are better than many mediocre ones.
+After all, a few 5 stars reviews are better than several average recommendations.

 The problem arises is that a small number of reviews leaves a brand vulnerable if, and more often when, a bad review comes along.
-A dreaded 1 star review from an irate client, a case of mistaken identity or someone looking to get their kicks from being mean can topple your average rating from a premium 5 stars to something much less attractive.
+A dreaded 1 star review from an angry client, a case of mistaken identity or someone with too much time on their hands can topple your average rating from a premium 5 stars to something much less attractive.

 As this is the first thing people see of a brand online it can seriously affect first impressions of a brand.